 Since then I’ve mostly been working in Brescia and been teaching General English, Business English, Exam classes (PET, FCE, BEC), as well as private lessons and one-to-one tutoring.

-Last summer I took the CELTYL (Certificate in English Language Teaching to Young Learners), and consequently I was offered a teaching position in a local vocational training centre.
+In 2014 I took the CELTYL (Certificate in English Language Teaching to Young Learners), and consequently I was offered a teaching position in a local vocational training centre.
 Up to the present moment, I find this experience of working with teenagers pretty challenging and stimulating.

 Over the years I’ve met and helped extraordinary people, and I’m really proud of what we’ve accomplished together.